postplayhouse/postplayhouse.com/docs/environment-variables.md

 This single Environment includes unrelated credentials, including the write-capable `BASECAMP_TOKEN`.
 It is convenient for explicit full validation but broader than ideal for routine commands.
-The recommended eventual layout is three Environments with separate read-only service accounts:

-1. **postplayhouse-runtime** — production runtime/deploy variables only.
+Any future 1Password Environment split must keep the three `B2_*` values as one shared B2 credential contract; the accepted project design does not create read-, publisher-, or bio-specific B2 credentials.
+Other secrets may still be separated:

-2. **postplayhouse-bio-read** — B2 variables and optional `GITHUB_TOKEN`.
+1. **postplayhouse-runtime-build** — shared B2 and production runtime variables.
-3. **postplayhouse-basecamp-write** — `BASECAMP_TOKEN` and project names only.
+2. **postplayhouse-basecamp-write** — `BASECAMP_TOKEN` and project names only.

 If split, add committed reference files containing only each Environment ID and use the matching file/service account for each command.
 Until then, do not use the all-variable